VITALIoTOrg/vitaliot/vital-core-security-adapter/README.md

     }
     ```

-* **/user/delete** expects the "vitalManToken" session cookie and the "name"
+* **/user/delete** expects the "vitalAccessToken" session cookie and the "name"
 form parameter (the user to delete) to be included in the request.

-* **/group/create** expects the "vitalManToken" session cookie and the "name"
+* **/group/create** expects the "vitalAccessToken" session cookie and the
-form parameter (the name of the group to create) to be included in the request.
+"name" form parameter (the name of the group to create) to be included in the
+request.

     It returns some info about the created group.
 Response example: